ajay9022/Mood-Detection-via-Facial-Expression/README.md

 The project tries to predict the mood of a person by detecting his/her Facial Expression.

-It uses VGG-17 for the detection of Facial Expression.
+It uses Convolutional layers, Pooling layers and some dense layers for the detection of Facial Expression.

 The Facial Expression detected are :